tmalbrecht/cisco-cat9-config-generator/README.md

 If you haven't entered any secrets in the .env file, you will be prompted to provide them.
 The getpass() function is used to ensure that your passwords remain hidden.

 After the script will generate config for every switch that a Excell spreadsheet was provided for.
-You can find the generated configs in the folder 'generated_configs'.
+You can find the generated configs in the script folder 'generated_configs'.